 Similarly, if your primary bathroom has a window, hang curtains and try the rope tieback trend for yourself.

 Embrace Natural Materials

-This rustic master bathroom looks like something straight out of a wellness retreat.
+This rustic primary bathroom looks like something straight out of a wellness retreat.
 The light-wood panel floors contrast with the pristine rectangular tub while rough twigs replace traditional plants.
 As the eye travels upward, notice the gold Sputnik chandelier and exposed wood beams.

 Give your space a similar rustic makeover and display small branches in a sophisticated vase.

 Double sinks act as bookends for this uniquely placed tub.
 Its position in the center of the room adds drama to the space.
 As if the room wasn't large enough, matching mirrors add even more depth.

 Make your primary bath feel larger than it really is with a few strategically placed mirrors.